fugu-chop/launch_school/rb101_programming_foundations/lesson_5/lesson_5_notes.md

 => [[1, 3], [2]]
 ```
 The local variables `a` and `b` are pointing to Array objects.
-When we place the local variables as elements in an array, it looks like the same as adding the actual Array objects that they're pointing to into the array.
+When we place the local variables as elements in an array, it looks the same as adding the actual Array objects that they're pointing to into the array.

 What happens if we modify `a` after placing it in `arr`?
 ```